igABHINAV/Multiuser-TODO-app/README.md

 1. Register a new user using the `/user/signup` endpoint.
 2. Log in with your registered username and password using the `/user/login` endpoint.
 3. Use the provided access token for authenticated requests to create, update, and manage tasks.
 4. Access task-related endpoints under `/tasks` to manage your tasks.
+To update , view and delete task , use `/tasks/:id` (id of that perticular post) .

 ## API Endpoints